Mic92/cntr/README.md

 ## Installation

-Cntr can be only supports linux.
+Cntr by design is only able to run on Linux.

 ### Pre-build static-linked binary